Dear Rouge

 Dear Rouge are a Juno award-winning Vancouver-based alternative rock band formed in 2012 by Drew and Danielle McTaggart.

 History

 Formation and early years

-Drew and Danielle McTaggart were both touring musicians under separate projects.
+Drew (born on June 3, 1984 in Langley, B.C.) and Danielle McTaggart (born on February 21, 1984 in Red Deer, Alberta) were both touring musicians under separate projects.
 They met while in their early touring days and began dating before getting married and starting Dear Rouge.
-The name of the duo is derived from the name of Danielle's home town, Red Deer, Alberta, "dear" being a homophone of deer and "rouge" meaning red in French.
+The name of the duo is derived from the name of Danielle's home town of Red Deer, "dear" being a homophone of deer and "rouge" meaning red in French.
 Danielle had previously been in a duo called Gaetz Ave, named after a street in Red Deer, and then a solo venture called Elle.
 Drew was a member of Vancouver indie circuit band Maclean.

 In April 2012, Dear Rouge independently released their debut EP Heads Up!
 Watch Out!, a four-song EP on their Bandcamp page, and followed up six months later with their second EP Kids Wanna Know.